When backpacking through Guatemala, one place you really must visit is the charming island of Flores.

 Getting there only costs Q10, and you get a ferry that leaves from behind Hotel Santana.

-The island of Flores isn't particularly big and you can easily walk round it in as little as 20 minutes.
+The island of Flores isn't particularly big and you can easily walk around it in as little as 20 minutes.
 It's a really nice walk, especially on a calm, clear sunny day.

 Maybe we were just lucky when we visited Flores, but the weather was impeccable and the early evenings were particularly nice.

-Take your camera, snap some phones, stick them on Instagram and make your friends back home jealous!
+Take your camera, snap some photographs, stick them on Instagram to make your friends back home jealous!

 If walking round Flores isn't your thing, then here’s something a little more high octane.